frankbria/email-assistant/README.md

 # 📬 AI Email Assistant

 An executive-style AI assistant that reads your email, identifies why people are contacting you, and generates actionable task cards — not just messages.
-This isn’t another inbox.
-It’s a decision-routing system, built with a personal assistant metaphor.
+This isn't another inbox.
+It's a decision-routing system, built with a personal assistant metaphor.

 ---

 ## 🧠 Philosophy

-**Most email tools treat messages as the primary unit.** This assistant doesn’t.
+**Most email tools treat messages as the primary unit.** This assistant doesn't.

 Instead, it treats your inbox as:
 - A stream of **requests for your attention**